harsh52/endoscopy-artifact-detection/README.md

 ### My task inculded:
 -------------------------------
-1.Read several research paper and analyse different type of object detection algorithms eg. YOLO, fastRcnn, Rcnn etc.
+1. Read several research paper and analyse different type of object detection algorithms eg. YOLO, fastRcnn, Rcnn etc.

-2.Implement and analyse the result and compare with the research papers.
+2. Implement and analyse the result and compare with the research papers.

-3.Analyse the matrix such and iou,mAP and loss.
+3. Analyse the matrix such and iou,mAP and loss.

 # Method
 ---------------------------------